Creative expression. a young graffiti artist painting a design on a wall

 Why Creative Careers are Perfect for Autistic People

-For some of us, our creativity is what drives us to progress in life and make a difference .
-Creative people tend to be more emotionally sensitive and more likely to be diagnosed on the autism spectrum.
-As a result, making the transition from everyday life to a creative career can seem like a great deal to undertake.
+But whether you’re already an autistic employee or looking for a job, it’s our creative abilities that drive us to progress in life and make a difference.
+People who possess creative abilities tend to be more emotionally sensitive and more likely to be diagnosed with Autism Spectrum Disorder (ASD).
+As a result, making the transition from everyday life to a creative career path can seem like a great deal to undertake.

-Here are seven creative careers for autistic people that will give you a sense of purpose and drive you toward success.
+Here are some creative careers for autistic people that will give you a sense of purpose and drive you toward success.

 The Benefits Of Autistic People In Creative Careers

-The benefits of creative people in general are well-documented , but autistic people have unique gifts as well.
+The benefits of creative people in general are well-documented, but so often autistic people are excluded from the workplace through no fault of their own.
 Here’s why you should consider a creative career or field of study if you’re on the autism spectrum:

 More Empathy